lithekod/site-v2/website/pages/meetings_en.md

 ## Extra "stormöte" 2022

-Extra "stormöte" will be held Tuesday 22nd of November at 6:15 pm in proximity to cafe Java in the B house or alternatively in Discord.
+Extra "stormöte" will be held Tuesday 22nd of February at 6:15 pm in proximity to Cafe Java in the B house or alternatively in Discord.
 All members may participate and vote.
 Below is the agenda for the meeting.